ruby-concurrency/concurrent-ruby/md/supervisor.md

 When a restart is initiated under any strategy other than `:one_for_one` the `:max_restart` value will only be incremented by one, regardless of how many children are restarted.

+### Worker Restart Option

+When a worker dies the default behavior of the `Supervisor` is to restart one or more workers according to the restart strategy defined when the `Supervisor` is created (see above).
+This behavior can be modified on a per-worker basis using the `:restart` option when calling `#add_worker`.
+Three worker `:restart` options are supported:

+* `:permanent` means the worker is intended to run forever and will always be restarted (this is the default)
+* `:temporary` workers are expected to stop on their own as a normal part of their operation and will only be restarted on an abnormal exit
+* `:transient` workers will never be restarted

+### Worker Type

+Every worker added to a `Supervisor` is of either type `:worker` or `:supervisor`.
+The defauly value is `:worker`.
+Currently this type makes no functional difference.
+It is purely informational.

 ## Supervision Trees